paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-035-right-to-financial-privacy.md

 **(f) Disclosure pursuant to administrative subpena issued by administrative law judge** Nothing in this chapter shall apply when financial records are sought by a Government authority pursuant to an administrative subpena issued by an administrative law judge in an adjudicatory proceeding subject to [section 554 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section554&num=0&edition=prelim) and to which the Government authority and the customer are parties.

-**(g) Disclosure pursuant to legitimate law enforcement inquiry respecting name, address, account number, and type of account of particular customers** The notice requirements of this chapter and sections 3410 and 3412 of this title shall not apply when a Government authority by a means described in [section 3402 of this title](./chapter-035-right-to-financial-privacy.md#section-3402) and for a legitimate law enforcement inquiry is seeking only the name, address, account number, and type of account of any customer or ascertainable group of customers associated (1) with a financial transaction or class of financial transactions, or (2) with a foreign country or subdivision thereof in the case of a Government authority exercising financial controls over foreign accounts in the United States under section 5(b) of the Trading with the Enemy Act [[12 U.S.C.
-95a](./chapter-002-national-banks.md#section-95a), 50 U.S.C.
-App.
-5(b)]; the International Emergency Economic Powers Act (title II, Public Law 95–223) [[50 U.S.C.
+**(g) Disclosure pursuant to legitimate law enforcement inquiry respecting name, address, account number, and type of account of particular customers** The notice requirements of this chapter and sections 3410 and 3412 of this title shall not apply when a Government authority by a means described in [section 3402 of this title](./chapter-035-right-to-financial-privacy.md#section-3402) and for a legitimate law enforcement inquiry is seeking only the name, address, account number, and type of account of any customer or ascertainable group of customers associated (1) with a financial transaction or class of financial transactions, or (2) with a foreign country or subdivision thereof in the case of a Government authority exercising financial controls over foreign accounts in the United States under [section 4305(b) of title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4305/b&num=0&edition=prelim); the International Emergency Economic Powers Act (title II, Public Law 95–223) [[50 U.S.C.
 1701](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1701&num=0&edition=prelim) et seq.]; or [section 287c of title 22](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section287c&num=0&edition=prelim).

 **(h) Disclosure pursuant to lawful proceeding, investigation, etc., directed at financial institution or legal entity or consideration or administration respecting Government loans, loan guarantees, etc.**